faenrandir/a_careful_examination/documents/about_apostates/how_those_who_leave_are_viewed.md

 > I expected to be shot.
 I asked the Lord, in silent prayer to let my only child go with me if I should be killed, as my husband had entirely lost his faith in the Gospel.

-Zina Presendia Young Williams Card as quoted in [Four Zinas: A Story of Mothers and Daughters on the Mormon Frontier](https://archive.org/details/FourZinas/page/n119)
+Presendia Lathrop Huntington Buell Smith Kimball as quoted in [Four Zinas: A Story of Mothers and Daughters on the Mormon Frontier](https://archive.org/details/FourZinas/page/n119)

 ### Other resources